FarGroup/FarManager/misc/fexcept/Readme.txt

   procedure, but saves to file full exception dump using plugin MAP files and disassembles the place of exception.

-  Warning: To use exception replacement you must have a FAR manager version
-           above "1.70 beta 5 (build 15XX)".

   Warning: To execute handler replacement you should have FAR
            ExceptionRule enabled.
 See in file "FAR installed dir"\TechInfo.txt
            #17 Rule.